Free delivery from €59

 "I will harness for you a chariot of gold and Lapis Lazuli, with golden wheels and amber horns."

-Passage of the Epic of Gilgamesh in 2650 BC.
+Passage of the Gilgamesh epic in 2650 BC.

-Natural uncolored faceted 2mm Lapis Lazuli bead thread €9.50 EUR
+Strand of natural untreated faceted 2mm Lapis Lazuli beads €9.50 EUR

 The Creative Workshops Perles Corner • Paris 11th